Activities

 Gregg Biermann

-Often working with footage from Hollywood classics like THE WIZARD OF OZ (1939), REAR WINDOW(1954), NORTH BY NORTHWEST (1959), and others, Biermann’s work takes advantage of the possibilities of digital cinema to advance rigorous compositional strategies.
-His recent The Age of Animals (2014) is an unsettling, and dizzying lament on the end of animal life of planet Earth.
-“In Biermann’s work, as in contemporary life, our landmarks are constantly shifting, forcing us to find new ways of locating ourselves in a spatial and temporal situation that is ever slipping beyond our mind’s grasp.”-- Jaimie Baron.
-Gregg Biermann is Co-President of the New American Cinema Group/Filmmakers Cooperative in New York and is Professor of Cinema Studies at Bergen Community College in New Jersey and has also taught film history and analysis at NYU Tisch School of the Arts.
+Often working with footage from Hollywood classics like The Wizard of Oz (1939), Rear Window (1954), North by Northwest (1959), and others, Biermann’s work takes advantage of the possibilities of digital cinema to advance rigorous compositional strategies.
+His recent The Age of Animals (2014) is an unsettling and dizzying lament on the end of animal life of planet Earth.
+"In Biermann’s work, as in contemporary life, our landmarks are constantly shifting, forcing us to find new ways of locating ourselves in a spatial and temporal situation that is ever slipping beyond our mind’s grasp" (Jaimie Baron).
+Gregg Biermann is Co-President of the New American Cinema Group/Film-Makers' Cooperative in New York, and is a Professor of Cinema Studies at Bergen Community College in New Jersey.
+He has also taught film history and analysis at NYU Tisch School of the Arts.

 Elizabeth Dee